Mochitto/Lisp-parser/README.md

 Got closer to completing the parser :)
 Spent most of the time reading to understand how to modify the guide.

+**10/10/2022**
+The parser is now missing just if statements and booleans!